Welcome aboard the Greg Mortimer

 Aboard the Greg Mortimer there is a specially designed launching platform for all activities, a concept overseen by our activity experts.
 This area also includes individual lockers in the expansive mudroom and rapid drying areas for wetsuits so you can quickly get warm after exploring in the elements!

 From the moment you step onto the Greg Mortimer, we aim to give you the best hospitality service possible.
-Starting with the official Captain's welcome, as our guests, you're welcome to 24 hours complimentary coffee, tea and snack facilities in addition to the range of different menu options and courses for each meal.
+Starting with the official Captain's Welcome, as our guests, you're welcome to 24 hours complimentary coffee, tea and snack facilities in addition to a range of different menu options and courses for each meal.

-Meals are served in large dining room/restaurant with family style dining, perfect to swap stories with your new expedition family.
+Meals are served in a large restaurant with family style dining, perfect to swap stories with your new expedition family.
+Additionally, a private dining area will also be available on request.
 Enjoy the range of house wine, beers and soft drinks included with dinner after a long day in the wild, preparing yourself for another exciting day to follow.

 On the last day of your trip, the team on the Greg Mortimer put on a special farewell four-course dinner and cocktails – a perfect way to reflect on your time on the ship and consolidate lifelong friendships with the people you've met on-board.